-- 1. Distribution of courses over available meeting times.
-The Faculty has established a guideline to improve student access to courses by encouraging departments to spread classes evenly across the class day and week.
+- 1. Distribution of courses over Course Time Blocks.
+The faculty has established a guideline to improve student access to courses by encouraging departments to spread classes evenly across the class day and week.
 Departments and programs are expected to follow the timeblock guidelines which essentially ask departments/programs to use every start time once before reusing it.
 Details are provided by the Office of the Registrar each semester. - 2.
 Common hour.
-The hour on Fridays from 3:30 to 4:50 p.m. is reserved as unscheduled time.
+The hour on Fridays from 4:00 to 4:50 p.m. is reserved as unscheduled time.
 No classes, sections or laboratories may be scheduled during the Common Hour, whether or not a campus-wide event is scheduled for that time.